 Perhaps the most revolutionary example of Travis’s willingness to try new golf equipment occurred in 1901, when he decided to use the recently invented Haskell wound-rubber golf ball at the U.S. Amateur Championship held at the Atlantic City Country Club.
 The ball was manufactured by the B.F.
 Goodrich Company in Akron, Ohio, and had been introduced to eastern seaboard players by Charles B. Macdonald during the summer of 1901.
 According to Travis, only three eastern players had adopted the ball that the manufacturer claimed would add 20-25 yards to a drive.
 After one trial with the Haskell ball in a preliminary practice round, Travis decided to use it (Travis, 1905).
 Travis’s subsequent victory in the championship resulted in wide acceptance and use of wound-rubber golf balls, and signalled the end of the gutta-percha.
 An April 2005 Country Life in America article, attributed to the B. F. Goodrich Company, claimed that the “American invention has supplied new impetus to golf on both sides of the ocean, for the almost universal use of the Haskell ball has set an entirely new standard in all countries where the game is played, and has even made necessary a change in links that have been fought over for many decades by famous golfers”.
 Regarding the invention, the article further declared that “it is a curious fact, however, that the greatest improvement in the game since its establishment centuries ago in Scotland occurred not long after it became a national sport in America”.
 The Travis decision to use the Haskell Ball to win his second U. S. Amateur Championship provided major impetus for its worldwide acceptance.

 The Haskell Ball story had barely begun when, in 1902, Travis was introduced to a new center-shafted, aluminum putter developed by A.F.
 Knight, of Schenectady, NY.
 He declared the putter to be “the best putter I have ever used”, and decided to use it in the U.S. Open, where he finished second.
+This putter became known as The Schenectady Putter, and its full story bears repeating (from Wikipedia article written by this author):

 In 1905, Country Life in America published a Travis article detailing his experiments with driver shafts that varied from 42 to 52 inches in length.
 Travis found that “the longer the shaft the lighter must be the head”.
 He concluded that “a somewhat longer ball can be secured with the longer club, but it is at the expense of a certain measure of accuracy”.
 Still, he acknowledged that there “are occasions when it is a mighty good club to have in one’s bag, as in the case of a hole demanding one or two unusually good shots to get to the green, or a long carry from the tee over a hazard”.